Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

 Compare

-• Cheese crackers covers your daily need of Iron 27% more than Oatmeal bread.
+• Cheese crackers cover your daily need for iron, 27% more than oatmeal bread.

 These are the specific foods used in this comparison Crackers, cheese, regular and Bread, oatmeal.